Jackson-Wang-0/cse15l-lab-reports/lab-report-2-week-4.md

 - The symtptom was that it was producing wrong outputs.
 Instead of **"only"** printing out the links of the file, it also printed out the image link.

-- This happens due to a bug in our code where whenever we see the following sequence in a file (_open Bracket followed by closed Bracked and then followed by open and closed Paranthesis_).
+- This happens due to a bug in our code where whenever we see the following sequence in a file.
 We tend to store whatever is between the paranthesis into our array.
 ```
 []()
 ```